Why pay just to sleep on the way to your next adventure?

 In Oceanside, you will wake up to ocean views only a 30 second stroll from your car.
 However, sleeping near San Diego, San Francisco and other wealthy cities in rest areas is a bizarre experience.
 These expensive cities have run their citizens out of their homes with high housing costs, yet people remain in the area living in their cars while working in the city.
 Traveling in this way gives one an insight into a subset of people who are invisible to many.
 These people are on a whole not dangerous, but simply trying their best to navigate a difficult situation.

 Find rest areas simply with Google Maps by typing “rest area.”
 If you want to look ahead on your route, scroll to that area and click “search this area.”
 Most are listed these days and even have reviews and pictures.
 You can also go to the state transportation website and find a few gems not listed on Google Maps yet.
 One we found this way has a beautiful view of the Columbia River from the Washington side and is called of all things Dismal Nitch.

 Most Beautiful Rest Areas we have stayed at:

 I-90 Enterprise Rest Area – Minnesota

 I-70 Utah – several locations with great night viewing of stars on the stretch between Salina and Green River

-Quick Note – Both rest area and tuck stop parking lots will have bright lights for safety. a key to good night’s sleep is block all your windows with refelctix.
+Quick Note – Both rest area and truck stop parking lots will have bright lights for safety.
+A key to a good night’s sleep is to block all your windows with reflectix.
 This is absolutely essential if you want to sleep well in these settings regularly.

 Four of the most convenient places we have ever stayed on BLM land are: